 The crowd of Nelsonians gathered at The Botanics one May day in 1870 had no idea that they were witnessing the birth of a New Zealand tradition, rugby.....

 Click image to enlarge

-The first recognised game of rugby played in New Zealand took place on Saturday, May 14, 1870 between a Nelson College side and the Nelson Football Club.
+The first recognised and recorded game of rugby played in New Zealand took place on Saturday, May 14, 1870 between a Nelson College side and the Nelson Football Club.
 A crowd of around 200, including “a fair sprinkling of ladies and a goodly number of the opposite sex,” gathered at The Botanics to watch a new version of football, brought to New Zealand by Charles Monro.1

 The term football was used to cover many versions of a team game in which a ball was kicked.
 The move into rugby is said to have come when a student of Rugby School in England first picked up the ball and ran with it in 1823.2 This crucial difference was adopted first by the school, and then universally, apparently because the school was the first to publish its rules, in 1845.3